 For instance, if information has been recognized (accepted) by the mass media system, the repetition of that information–a “future identical situation in the system’s environment”–will not have any information value for the system.
 The meaning remains, but there is no information value.
 No system learning is called for.

 If structure (expectational structure) arises from redundancy, we might say that repetition of the same creates or sustains structure.
 The same kind of events are repeated, and this builds up structure; the system comes to expect more of the same.
 Without structures, events emerge and pass away in the same moment.
 Structure brings in the temporal dimension, establishing a before and after for an event.
 But repeated events make recognizable structures/patterns.
 Ritual (e.g., a marriage ceremony, funeral, Catholic mass) is all about redundancy.
-In any ritual, observers always knows what is coming next and they know if something is done improperly or out of sequence.
+In any ritual, observers always know what is coming next, or at least what is supposed to come next, and they know if something is done improperly or out of sequence.

 In liminal conditions, or transitions from one structure to another, redundancy threatens to dissolve; we don’t know what to expect next but we know that we can’t go back.
 This is where time (or temporal observation) comes into play.
-An events occur and there is no going back.
+An event occur and there is no going back.
 Something changes and the change can’t be undone.
-Cultures create ceremonies to help people through difficult transitions, e.g., birth, adolescence, college graduation, marriage, death, etc. If a loved one dies, at least we know what is expected: We need to make phone calls, start planning a funeral, etc. A death is an event, and the expected ceremonies surrounding death are structures.
+Time is how long it takes for a change to be irreversible.
+Cultures create ceremonies to help people through liminal conditions, or difficult transitions like birth, adolescence, college graduation, marriage, death, etc. If a loved one dies, at least we know what is expected: We are expected to make phone calls, start planning a funeral, etc. A death is an event, and the expected ceremonies surrounding death are structures.

 Redundancy does not simply mean ‘superfluousness’ in securing message transmission against disturbances (noise) from outside but the saving of avoidable (and in this sense superfluous) information work.Organization and Decision, p.
 37